Hikaru-Morita/morita_simblock/README.md

 https://github.com/dsg-titech/simblock

 ## What is this repositorie's purpose.
-Change original Simblock to use my own guraduate thesis.
+Change original Simblock to simulator for my own guraduate thesis.

 ## What is SimBlock?